cyrmax/rhvoice.hu/content/hu/_index.md

 * Zvonimir Stanecic - Works on the source code and trains the voices;
 * Kirill Belousov - Works on the source code, improves sound quality and manages this website;
-* Till Nikolett - Is the main beta-tester, Hungarian native speaker and the ultimate translator for any text content.
+* Till Nikolett - Acts as the main beta-tester, Hungarian native speaker and the ultimate translator for any text content.

 ## Where can RHVoice be used?